samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 You sense any trap within range that is within line of sight.
 A trap, for the purpose of this spell, includes any object or mechanism that was created to cause damage or other danger.
-Thus, the spell would sense the [Alarm](/spells/2619222-alarm) or [Glyph of Warding](/spells/2618951-glyph-of-warding) spell or a mechanical pit trap, but it wouldn’t reveal a natural weakness in the floor, an unstable ceiling, or a hidden sinkhole.
+Thus, the spell would sense the [Alarm](/spells/2619222-alarm) or [Glyph of Warding](/spells/2618951-glyph-of-warding) spell or a mechanical pit trap, but it wouldn't reveal a natural weakness in the floor, an unstable ceiling, or a hidden sinkhole.

 This spell reveals that a trap is present but not its location.
 You do learn the general nature of the danger posed by a trap you sense.